izou3/MotelManagement/README.md

 ## MongoDB Database Schema
 The MongoDB has several collections but some of the collections reuse the same model so below is just a documentation of the models used.
 They can also be viewed in more details under `/backend/server/models`

-*Reservation Model: describes a reservation data/record and used by Current, Pending, and Delete Reservation Collection*
+**Reservation Model**: describes a reservation data/record and used by Current, Pending, and Delete Reservation Collection
 ```bash
 {
   Checked: